What is Ciprofloxacin?

 Adults: 500 mg to 750 mg 2 times a day took 12 hours for 14 days.

 The above list gives you a standard idea of the dosing pattern.
 You must not take it by yourself without consulting your doctor.
 Besides, the ciprofloxacin dosage for children widely differs from adults, which requires careful consideration by the doctor.

 What are the side effects of Ciprofloxacin?

 Ciprofloxacin can also cause severe side effects requiring immediate medical attention.
-Some signs of severe side effects include unusual bruising or bleeding skin, persistent fever/ sore throat, kidney issues such as changes in urine amount, reddish or pinkish urine.
-Check for liver issues such as abdominal pain, persistent vomiting or urge to vomit, yellowing eyes/skin or dark urine.
+Some signs of severe side effects include unusual bruising or bleeding skin, persistent fever/ sore throat, kidney issues such as changes in urine amount, and reddish or pinkish urine.
+Check for liver issues such as abdominal pain, persistent vomiting or urge to vomit, yellowing eyes/skin, or dark urine.

-Other signs of serious side-effects include:
+Other signs of serious side effects include: